nexiality/documentation/release/nexial-core-v1.2.changelog.md

 - update code to handle parsing of built-in function when `nexial.textDelim` is pipe (`|`), which is also the separator for built-in function parameter.
 - updated `bin/nexial-project.sh` to allow for script/data files be added to existing project.
+- update execution output with different style/color for different columns
+- update execution output so that key columns are allocated sufficient width.
+- update execution output so that each row would be allocated sufficient height without appearing too "cramped".
+- update execution output so that "description" columns of macro, section and repeat-until will appear differently to provide better visual cues.

 #### Nexial Expression
 - allow for "tight-space" expression with no spaces between `[..]` and `=>` and the subsequent operations.